 - It’s 100% free to sign up for and use

-- The browser extension is a breeze to install (and uninstall)
+- The browser extension is a breeze to get (and remove)

 - The service genuinely saves you time and money